algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 - create header files for module that can work on their own
 - all classes should follow encapsulation.
 - avoid dynamic memory allocation if possible
+- never have two task write to the same object to avoid race condition

 ## Key Functionality